Qualifying for Your Pension

 - Basic 60 with 10.
 You qualify for a pension at age 60 with at least 10 years of earned service credit.

 Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but fewer than 30 years of service.
-Your pension amount is permanently reduced by one-half of one percent for each month and fraction of a month you take your pension before age 60 (6 percent per year).
+Your pension amount is permanently reduced by one-half of one percent for each month you take your pension before age 60 (6 percent per year).

 You must be an active member to be eligible for the early reduced retirement.
 An active member is someone who is still working under the retirement system and earning creditable service.
 If you terminate employment before the month you reach pension eligibility age, you become a deferred member, rather than an active member (see Summer birthday provision).
 Deferred members don't qualify for the early reduced pension.